-Ascent holds a 75% interest in the Petišovci Project with the remaining 25% held by its Joint Venture (“JV”) partner Geoenergo.
+Ascent holds a 75% interest in the Petišovci Project and its Joint Venture (“JV”) partner Geoenergo holds the remaining 25%.
 The current concession was awarded to Geoenergo in 2002 and is due for renewal in 2022.

-The Company drilled two wells, Pg-10 and Pg-11 in 2010/2011 which demonstrated that gas could be flowed in commercial volumes from previously unproduced (Pg-10) and previously undiscovered (Pg-11A) reservoirs.
+These wells demonstrated that gas could be flowed in commercial volumes from previously unproduced (Pg-10) and previously undiscovered (Pg-11A) reservoirs.
 RPS energy performed an independent volumetric assessment of the field and verified P50 contingent gas resources of 456 Bcf.

 interest in project

-In 2009 we initiated the acquisition of an extensive 3D seismic survey across the Petišovci area.
-This was the first ever 3D seismic acquired in Slovenia and the permitting for this required the agreement of over 10,000 landowners.
+In 2009 we conducted an extensive 3D seismic survey across the Petišovci area.
+This was the first ever 3D seismic acquired in Slovenia and required the agreement of over 10,000 landowners.

 Interpretation of the seismic data provided a greater insight into the field structure and indicated zones of potentially better reservoir quality.
 The structure has two sets of reservoirs, the shallower Upper Miocene and the deeper Middle and Lower Miocene.
 The deeper Miocene reservoirs are Ascent’s main development objective and the locations of two new wells (Pg-10 and Pg-11) were determined.
-The shallower reservoirs were developed during the 1960s and in the future we propose to experiment with modern, enhanced, oil recovery techniques to attempt to recover the remaining reserves.
+The shallower reservoirs were developed during the 1960s.

 The 3D seismic is now being reprocessed to increase our understanding of the remaining oil and gas volumes in the shallower zones and the prospectivity of the deeper pre-Tertiary Triassic basement.